xebialabs-community/xld-elasticbeanstalk-plugin/README.md

 ## Installation

+The plugin JAR file can be downloaded from [releases](https://github.com/xebialabs-community/xld-elasticbeanstalk-plugin/releases).
-Copy the plugin JAR file into the `SERVER_HOME/plugins` directory of XL Deploy.
+Copy the downloaded JAR into the `SERVER_HOME/plugins` directory of XL Deploy.

 # Usage